AlexErdei73/physics-engine/README.md

 the mass point goes on the incline when its initial speed is 3m/s?
 How high it gets when it turns back?
 How much is the magnitude of its acceleration and the sum of the forces effect it?
 How much is the normal force?
-The friction is negligible.
+The friction is negligible and the mass of the point is 0.1kg.

 Let's first do a calculation and we can verify it by a simulation.
-The result does not depend on the mass of the body, let's choose m=0.1kg for simplicity.
 The sum of forces is:\

 $$